Jump to main content

 Zhongyuan Festival

-The seventh month of the Chinese lunar calendar is Ghost Month.
+The seventh month of the lunar calendar is Ghost Month.
 Traditionally, it starts from dawn on the first day of the month, when the gates of the netherworld open, and ends on the 29th day of the month, when the gates close.
 During the festivities of the month, which reach a peak on the 15th day, people hold rituals to solicit salvation from disaster and misfortune.

 Zhongyuan Universal Salvation Ceremonies